AIasd/FusED/README.md

 ```

 ## Reference
-This repo is partially built on top of [pymoo](https://github.com/msu-coinlab/pymoo)
+This repo uses [pymoo](https://github.com/msu-coinlab/pymoo) as the underlying framework for Multi-objective Optimization.